followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/05 Validate a Group of Editors.md

         }
     </script>

 [note] Frequently, a collection of editors should be submitted after being validated.
-The DevExtreme **Button** widget supports this scenario out of the box.
+The DevExtreme **Button** control supports this scenario out of the box.
 See the [Validate and Submit an HTML Form](/Documentation/Guide/ASP.NET_MVC_Controls/Client-Side_Data_Validation/Validate_and_Submit_an_HTML_Form/) topic for details.

 Each editor displays validation errors relevant only to it.
 If you need all errors relevant to a validation group to be displayed in one place, add a [ValidationSummary](/Documentation/ApiReference/UI_Widgets/dxValidationSummary/) to your page.